 2. Responsibilities of Training Site:

 2.1.
 Courses: TS shall conduct courses and shall authorize Instructors to conduct courses only within the Geographic Territory.
-TS shall ensure that all Courses taught by TS and/or Instructors conform to the requirements of the Program Guidelines and the curriculum set out in the applicable AHA Instructor Manuals.
+TS shall ensure that all Courses taught by TS and/or Instructors conform to the requirements of the Program Guidelines and the curriculum set out in the applicable AHA Instructor’s Manuals.
 TS acknowledges and agrees that this Agreement is non-exclusive and that the TC may enter into Training Site Agreements with other parties within the Geographic Territory.
 TC acknowledges that TS will be teaching internal courses for TS employees and courses will not be open to the general public.

 2.1.1.
 TS must notify TC of all courses being instructed.
 Notification occurs by listing the course on the TS instance of Enrollware.